CompEng0001/IoT-and-Our-Schools-Environments-for-Education/README.md

 You'll need to add support for NodeMCU in Arduino IDE
 * Preferences -> Additional boards manager url -> http://arduino.esp8266.com/stable/package_esp8266com_index.json

-A quick guide on how to install software on Arduino and/or Pi?
-A wiring guiding for the sensors.

 ## Usage
 Once installed this is how it works and how you can access the data etc.